pypa/packaging/docs/specifiers.rst

     .. attribute:: operator

-        The string value of the comparison operator part of the specifier.
+        The string value of the comparison operator part of the ``specifier``.
+        The value is as given, not normalized, but is stripped of leading and trailing whitespace.

     .. attribute:: version

-        The string value of the version part of the specifier.
+        The string value of the version part of the ``specifier``.
+The value is as given, not normalized, but is stripped of leading and trailing whitespace.

     .. attribute:: prereleases